 Build a firm foundation of management skills to lead construction projects effectively and confidently.
-Our BSc (Hons) Construction Management and Property Development is relevant, challenging and opens doors to high-achieving careers.
+Our BSc (Hons) Construction Management is relevant, challenging and opens doors to high-achieving careers.

 - Take a major step towards membership of the Chartered Institute of Building (CIOB), which paves the way for Chartered status and the chance to boost your earning power